vadis365/Mob-Grinding-Utils/README.md

 # Mob-Grinding-Utils
-A mod that adds ways to farm mobs in fun ways
+A mod that adds fun ways to farm mobs.